Raja Ki Aayegi Baaraat

 Raja Ki Aayegi Baaraat is a 1996 Indian Hindi-language drama film written and directed by Ashok Gaikwad.
-The film stars Mohnish Behl, Shadaab Khan, Rani Mukerji and Gulshan Grover.
+The film stars Mohnish Bahl, Shadaab Khan, Rani Mukerji and Gulshan Grover.
 The film marked the Hindi film debut of Mukerji and the lead debut of Khan.
 Starting in 1995, principal photography took place in Gangtok and was coordinated with the filming of Biyer Phool, another home production of Ram Mukherjee, Rani's father, which Rani was simultaneously shooting in the area.

 Plot

 Mala, a young school teacher, has idealistic dreams for her future.
 She hopes for a grand love affair with a large, extravagant wedding and a dashing bridegroom who will arrive on a horse.
 One day, Mala's friend confides in her about her relationship with the son of a wealthy man, with whom she has been intimate, but he is now marrying someone else.
 Mala accompanies her friend to the man's wedding and successfully manages to disrupt it and reveal the truth.
 The groom's friend, Raj, is enraged and insults Mala.
 In response, Mala slaps him.
 Looking for revenge, Raj seeks out Mala and, in the presence of her pupils, beats and rapes her.
 Mala is distraught and ashamed.
 She gets home to her shocked family with the help of her students.
 The police get involved and arrest Raj.
 The issue goes to court.

 Raj's powerful father, Rai Bahadur, attempts to cover up the situation by bribing Mala's guardian Karthar Singh, who refuses to accept the money.
 Raj's sister and brother-in-law support Mala and defend her in the case.
 The judge finds Raj guilty.
 He is ordered to marry Mala in the next twenty-four hours, as her honor has been ruined and likely no other man would be willing to marry her, in her eyes.
 Raj tries to kill Mala and fails.
 The two get married without great pomp and ceremony.
 After the wedding, Mala moves into Raj's home, and his family begins to treat her badly.
 Rai Bahadur travels abroad and instructs his family to belittle and torture Mala with the ultimate goal of driving her from their house.
 Raj's elder sister-in-law Sharda is especially tough on Mala, since she had plotted for her own sister to marry Raj and gain access to his wealth.

 Sharda and her siblings lie to Raj about Mala, telling him that she asked them to leave the house.
 Raj angrily tries to beat Mala but is stopped by Karthar Singh.
-Raj's uncle makes plans for the couples' honeymoon and promises to protect Mala.
-However, it is revealed that he is also trying to kill her.
+Raj's uncle makes plans for the couple's honeymoon and promises to protect Mala.
+However, it is revealed that he is trying to kill her.